dikortis/LetsTalkETC/Episodes/Episode_10.md

-successful in this situation attacker allows us much more competitive games we use take deposits in our proposal we use limited funding and so on so in this case intimidation of attack becomes economically unreachable unusable and we continue with the filter ethical research of different different models
+successful in this situation attacker allows us much more competitive games we use take deposits in our proposal we use limited funding and so in this case intimidation of attack becomes economically unreachable unusable and we continue with the filter ethical research of different models

 **Charles Hoskinson:**
-yeah do we have a threat analysis in in the proposal that ended up ever end up getting its way into this oh
+yes do we have a threat analysis in the proposal that ended up ever end up getting its way into this